WildCodeSchool/st-reactive-streams/docs/WORKSHOP.md

 }
 ```

-In this code fragment, the **synchronous** HTTP REST call to the external service is converted to a **asynchronous** stream of data by repeating the synchronous external calls and wrapping them into a Reactive `Multi` object.
+In this code fragment, the **synchronous** HTTP REST call to the external service (which is executed by **BeerService** below) is converted to a **asynchronous** stream of data by repeating the synchronous external calls and wrapping them into a Reactive `Multi` object.

 **BeerService** (Interface which at runtime will be a Quarkus REST Client)